 I often pop down to the glacial river and have a seat in the biggest pot - see my photo above.
 In the background, you can see the rock which Jóra the Giantess threw into Ölfusá river.

 You will find these lava pots beneath the Ölfusárbrú bridge after you cross the bridge to Selfoss town.

 The information sign by the lava pots by Ölfusá river

 The current bridge dates back to 1945, but this massive glacial river was first bridged back in 1891.
 It was a suspension bridge, not meant for cars, and back in 1944 when two dairy trucks drove on the bridge, two suspension cables broke.

 The meaning of the name Selfoss is the Waterfall of the Seals, as there used to be a lot of seals in the river by which Selfoss stands, Ölfusá river.
 I know this name is confusing and I have been asked where the waterfall is, but there is no waterfall here.

-If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area, and Gullfoss waterfall on the Golden Circle.
+If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss, you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area, and Gullfoss waterfall - some of the main stops on the Golden Circle.